-What is the Largest Contentful Paint (LCP) Metric?
+What is Largest Contentful Paint and How to Optimize It?

 Largest Contentful Paint (LCP) is a Core Web Vitals metric.
 LCP measures when the largest content element (main content) in the viewport becomes visible.
 LCP indicates the time it takes for the main content of the page to finish rendering on screen.